jhayer/baargin/paper/paper.md

 producing the basis for the construction of a phylogenetic tree.
 The use of Nextflow and containers ensures the reproducibility of the data analysis.

-The Hight Throughput Sequencing technologies produce a significant amount of data, and the DNA from multiple bacterial strains can be sequenced at the same time on a same sequencing run.
-Moreover, researchers are producing genomics data all over the world on a daily basis, notably to better understand the spread of bacterial pathogens and their resistance to antibiotics.
-The analysis of this data requires the use of a wide range of bioinformatics programs to be able to identify the genomic structure, the genes and their functions, and among those, the genes and mutations conferring resistance to antimicrobial drugs.
-In order to make the results of these analyses comparable, it is crucial to standardize, automate and parallelize all the steps to ensure the reproducibility of the data analysis.
-The workflow that we have developed allows the user to perform a complete *in silico* analysis of a bacterial genome, from the quality control of the raw data, to the detection of AMR genes and mutations, on multiple datasets of bacterial strains of the same species in parallel.
-It compiles and summarize the results from all the analysis steps, allowing comparative studies, and it also performs a pangenome analysis of all the strains provided, providing the basis for the construction of a phylogenetic tree.

 # Materials and Methods